LGBTQ culture in Dallas–Fort Worth: Institutions

-Tallywackers, a male version of Hooter's, opened on May 30, 2015 and closed in 2016.
-It was owned by Rodney Duke.
-Its customer base included homosexual men and straight women.

 Politics and activism

 In 2002 the Dallas City Council passed an anti-discrimination ordinance protecting LGBT persons.
-As of 2014 the City of Dallas pays an inferior pension to same sex couples relative to its pension for opposite sex couples.
-John Wright, a former editor of the Dallas Voice, stated that the city is not complying with its own anti-discrimination ordinance and that "It’s unbelievable to me that in 2014, the city of Dallas is still treating its LGBT employees unequally when it comes to basic benefits like pensions, family medical leave and transgender health insurance."
+As of 2014 the city of Dallas pays an inferior pension to same-sex couples relative to its pension for opposite sex couples.
+John Wright, a former editor of the Dallas Voice, stated that the city is not complying with its own anti-discrimination ordinance and that "It's unbelievable to me that in 2014, the city of Dallas is still treating its LGBT employees unequally when it comes to basic benefits like pensions, family medical leave and transgender health insurance."

 In 2004 Lupe Valdez, a Latina lesbian, was elected as the sheriff of Dallas; she was the first woman, Latina, and gay person to hold this position.

 After she began her first term in the Dallas City Council in 2007, Vonciel Jones-Hill, who is also a Methodist preacher, stated that she would not and never will attend the gay pride parade; she argued that God does not approve of homosexuality.
 The Dallas Voice criticized her because of her stance.
 In 2009 she was the only member of the Dallas City Council to not attend.

-Around 2009 the City of Dallas formed an LGBT task force.
+Around 2009 the city of Dallas formed an LGBT task force.
 Delia Jasso, a member of the Dallas City Council, had created this taskforce.

 In early 2013 Scott Griggs, a member of the Dallas City Council, announced that he was writing a pro-LGBT resolution; the resolution asked to allow same-sex couples to have the same marriage rights as opposite sex couples.
 By April he had filed the resolution, and he stated that it had enough votes to pass.
-The City Council vote was scheduled for June 12 of that year.
+The city council vote was scheduled for June 12 of that year.
 Mayor of Dallas Mike Rawlings criticized the proposal, arguing that because the city has no political power to enact gay marriage, it would be a "waste of time" to vote on this bill; Rawlings stated that he supports same sex marriage.
 Kingston argued that Dallas may be "left behind" if it does not pass this resolution.
 Rawlings quashed this resolution.